 Patient Desires Fertility and is Overweight

 As in the patients who do not desire fertility, the first step of PCOS treatment for overweight patients is addressing any metabolic issues.
 The same recommendations hold true and the same approach is used.
 The main difference is with the time frame with which the treatment is completed.
 If the patient is young (<33 years old), then it makes logical sense to proceed with aggressive weight loss and achieve a more healthy BMI.
 (Ideally < 30).
 If the BMI indicates morbid obesity (>40), then consideration should be given to aggressive weight loss to achieve a BMI of <35 and then proceeding with ovulation induction and pregnancy.
 This timeline is very patient dependent and will involve close conversations with your provider to balance your goals for a healthy lifestyle and healthy pregnancy.

 There is not an “ideal weight.”
 Complications from PCOS can affect the ensuing pregnancy regardless of the weight.
 However, miscarriage, gestational diabetes, hypertension are all significantly increased in patients with a BMI of >40.
 It is my practice to strongly recommend that no attempts with ovulation induction occur when the BMI is >40. (even with patients older than 35).
-I have had remarkable results in patients losing weight with such methods as “Take Shape for Life” and “Ideal Protein”.
-I have had improved results with patients who undergo weight loss surgery.
+We have had remarkable results in patients losing weight with such methods as “Take Shape for Life” and “Ideal Protein”.
+And we have had improved results with patients who undergo weight loss surgery.
 However, the best strategy should be determined after a honest dialogue where the patient is open about her dietary and lifestyle habits.

 After weight loss, it is recommended to proceed directly with ovulation induction.
 Some patients may start to ovulate on their own and provided there are no other fertility factors (low sperm count, blocked tubes, advanced reproductive age of the wife), it is reasonable to consider waiting for spontaneous conception with timed intercourse.